 Also, your preferences decide what reading extras you’ll need for the course.

-Is any part of the product reusable (for families who have multiple children?
+Is any part of the product reusable (for families with multiple children?

-If purchased in digital format, the curriculum is completely reusable for all children in that nuclear family over the entire course of their school lives.
+If purchased in digital format, the curriculum is entirely reusable for all children in that nuclear family over the entire course of their school lives.

-If purchased in print format, same, but obviously printed pages are more easily consumed/destroyed.
+If purchased in print format, same, but printed pages are more easily consumed/destroyed.

 Parents usually choose to print out at least some materials each week, but it’s up to them which or how many.

 No. It is not accredited.

 What support do you offer?